up-csi/rfc-modules/src/rfc/rfc-02.typ

 = Development Proper
 == File Organization<file-org>
+To keep project repositories organized, feature-sliced design SHALL be implemented.
+The #link("https://github.com/BastiDood/plus-minus")[`plus-minus`] repository of former Director of Engineering Basti Ortiz is an example implementation.
+Specifically,

 === The `$routes` folder
+All files inside the `$routes` folder MUST only be
++ `+` files (e.g. `+page.svelte`), and
++ *page-specific UI* components, stored in a `(ui)` folder in the parent route folder.

 === The `$lib` folder
+Everything else in the `src` folder that can be put in a sub folder of `src` and MUST NOT be in the `$routes` folder SHALL be put in the `$lib` folder.
+To keep the `$lib` folder organized as well, the following folders MUST be maintained:
++ `db`: for all database-related files.
+Files that MUST be found here are
+    + exported `json` files from the Pseudodatabase and their corresponding images,
+    + helper functions (i.e. the files that parse the JSON according to `valibot` schema), and
+    + type and model files.
++ `brand`: for all branding-related files (e.g. the theme files).
+An exception is the favicon file, which stays in the `static` folder.
++ `ui`: for all shared UI components (i.e. templated buttons, tables, cards).
++ `feature`: for all feature\*-specific files (i.e. UI, functions).
+All features must be bundled in their own folders.
+If any logic can be generalized,
+    + it MUST go in the `ui` folder _if_ the logic is *UI-only*;
+    + else, it MUST go in the `feature` folder, once again bundled in its own folder.
++ `assets`: for all images shared by multiple pages that don't belong anywhere else.

+#note[
+    What counts as a _feature_?

+    A _feature_ is defined in this RFC as something that enables the information in stored cookies, local/remote storage, or databases to be updated.
+Thus, everything else is simply _UI logic_ for the purposes of this RFC.
+]

 == `sort-imports` Madness
 Since time immemorial (start of the CSI website development), the `sort-imports` ESLint rule has been Public Enemy \#1 for new contributors.
 Errors from this rule usually result in hours of debugging and wacky solutions.
 Thus, this section standardizes import conventions to minimize and avoid errors from `sort-imports`.